SarahL-UU/GenomeAnalysis_project1/README.md

 # GenomeAnalysis_paper1
 Project for the course Genome Analysis (spring 2023) at Uppsala University.
+The paper is **RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum** by Zhang et al. BMC Genomics (2017) 18:893 DOI 10.1186/s12864-017-4299-9.

 ## Project plan
 ### Overview of data